-Represented New York Community Bancorp Inc. in multiple financings, including its initial public offering, three follow-on public stock offerings that raised over $850 million in gross proceeds, and a $275.0 million public offering of units consisting of trust preferred securities and warrants to purchase common stock.
+Represented New York Community Bancorp Inc. in multiple financings, including follow-on public stock offerings that raised over $850 million in gross proceeds including a $275.0 million public offering of units consisting of trust preferred securities and warrants to purchase common stock.

 Represented Roslyn Bancorp Inc., a New York-based financial institution, in a $114.8 million public offering of senior notes.

 Represented New York Community Bancorp Inc. in its $168.4 million acquisition of Synergy Financial Group Inc., its $260.0 million acquisition of PennFed Financial Services Inc., and its acquisition of 11 banking offices and $377.5 million in deposits from Doral Bank, FSB, New York, NY.

 Represented Boiling Springs Bancorp, a federally-chartered, non-public, mutual holding company, in its acquisition of Ridgewood Financial Inc., a publicly-traded company in the mutual holding company structure.

 Represented Ottawa Savings Bank, a federal chartered savings bank located in Ottawa, Illinois, in its acquisition of Twin Oaks Savings Bank, a mutual savings bank located in Marseilles, Illinois.

 Represented United Community Bank, a southern Indiana savings bank, in its mutual holding company reorganization and the related $36.5 million initial public offering by its newly formed holding company, United Community Bancorp.

 Insights View All